 Her remaking of photographs by Helmut Newton (1920–2004) of statuesque models, particularly his Here They Come (1981) and Self-Portrait with wife June and models (1981), using herself as the subject have all the hallmarks of homage including very exact restaging, but with quite the opposite intention and effect, though they are, in their fastidious remaking of the original, as much process pieces as any of Hilliard’s work.
 The collaboration was bound to be risky.

 The result borrows from Hilliard’s ‘block-out’ pictures, but replaces a blank surface with one of Stehli’s own nude self-portraits in a mirror.
 In it she watches herself photographing herself and thus exercises complete control over her self-representation as a nude model.
 There is sufficient detail in the surround of This Picture to show that we are in the same studio, with Stehli, still naked, leaving by the door.

-It appears that we are looking at a mirror image to which the black and white photograph has been adhered.
-Hilliard is occupied with making the copy, not with the camera set to one side, which is Stehli’s, but with a camera that is hidden from view behind the photograph.
-On its studio stand Hilliard’s camera is tilted, while in Stehli’s picture everything leans the other way.
+It appears, though it is impossible to be sure, that we are looking through Hilliard’s camera into a mirror to which the black and white photograph has been adhered.
+He is occupied, it seems, with making the copy, not with the camera set to one side, which is Stehli’s, but with a camera that is hidden from view behind the photograph.
+On its studio stand (or is it a copy-stand on which the photograph is perched?)
+Hilliard’s camera is tilted, while in Stehli’s picture everything leans the other way.
 Hilliard’s concentration looks as if it is on the photograph he is copying, but as in Stehli’s Strip series, and in her version of Here They Come, a cable release snakes toward the door and may or may not terminate in Stehli’s hand.

 Who has taken (in both senses) This Picture?